 A Prophecy for a Handmaiden

-The term used for Pheroras’ wife was translated as “maid servant” but might also mean “handmaid” to Pheroras’ first wife, the sister of Mariamne the Queen…and therefore in his household.
+The term used for Pheroras’ wife was translated as “maid servant.”
+She may well have been another version of the word, a “handmaid” to Pheroras’ first wife, the sister of Mariamne the Queen…and therefore in his household.
 The term “handmaiden” was an honorable one used by royal women to refer to themselves when speaking to their king/husband.
 Earlier Bathsheba spoke thus to King David:

 And Bathsheba went in unto the king into the chamber:..and she said unto him, My lord, thou swarest by the Lord thy God unto thine handmaid, saying, Assuredly Solomon thy son shall reign after me, and he shall sit upon thy throne…(King I:10-17)